SeedlingsBabylab/clanstats/README.md

 ### cs_folder.py

-This script will run clanstats.py on every clan file in a directory passed as argument.
+This script will run clanstats.py on every clan file (or parse_clan .csv) in a directory passed as argument.

 ``` bash
 $: python cs_folder.py  /path/to/clanfiles/  /output/path/